grid-line

 How to Use MCP for SEO (Real-Life Use Cases with Prompts)

-We’ve talked about a lot of theoretical concepts so far.
+We’ve talked about a lot of theoretical concepts in this article.
 I’m a hands-on learner, so I want to show you some actual ways you can use MCP for SEO with a few concrete examples.

 There are tons of different SEO-related prompts you can use with an MCP server.
 These are some examples of prompts I’ve tested for analyzing data from Semrush.